2024 ASTA Legislative Day Recap!

 IN AN AI-DOMINATED LANDSCAPE, WHY DO YOU STILL NEED A TRAVEL ADVISOR?

-This discussion centered around the necessity of a travel advisor during an AI renaissance.
+This panel discussion centered around the necessity of a travel advisor during an AI renaissance.
 It reminded me a lot of the decades-old conversation about OTA’s perceived threat to advisors.

 Being a successful travel advisor isn't just about knowledge; it's about building client relationships based on trust, experience, and a strong network.
 Things AI simply can not provide.